0x4ngK4n/scriptable-widgets/README.md

 > And what did I explore in it?

 During my time of experimentations with Scriptable, I wanted to focus on and explore the possibilities of Scriptable with Widgets.
-Basically, my aim was to display certain tid-bits of data which I can obsessively glance over the iOS Widgets so as to feed my hunger of data :rofl:
+Basically, my aim was to display certain tid-bits of information which I can obsessively glance over the iOS Widgets so as to feed my hunger of data :rofl: